PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 httpproxy.enabled                      | If HTTP proxy is enabled. true by default
 httpproxy.address                      | The address to listen on (HTTP Proxy)
-httpproxy.port                         | The port to listen on (HTTP Proxy) 4444 by default httpproxy.addresshelper                | Enable of disable address helper (jump). true by default
+httpproxy.port                         | The port to listen on (HTTP Proxy) 4444 by default httpproxy.addresshelper                | Enable address helper (jump). true by default
-httpproxy.keys                         | optional keys file for HTTP proxy local destination
+httpproxy.keys                         | Optional keys file for HTTP proxy local destination
-httpproxy.signaturetype                | signature type for new keys if keys file is set.
+httpproxy.signaturetype                | Signature type for new keys if keys file is set.
 7 by default httpproxy.inbound.length               | Inbound tunnels length if keys is set.
 3 by default
 httpproxy.inbound.quantity             | Inbound tunnels quantity if keys is set.
 5 by default
 httpproxy.outbound.length              | Outbound tunnels length if keys is set.
 3 by default